-- 1. As you move forward, what question, issue, doubt, problem, opportunity do you and your organization face?
-What needs can you meet?
+- 1. As you move forward, what market and society need, issue, problem, opportunity do you and your organization face?
 Why is it important?
-What is the impact of your project? - 2.
-Challenge/question Cq : What questions, doubts or barriers do you face in developing and implementing your Project.
+What impact can your project have on individuals, communities, and the environment? - 2.
+Challenge/question Cq: What questions, doubts, barriers, systems, do you face in developing and implementing your Project?
+Who is the competition?